A01746459/APPQUIZ/README.md

 ## General overview

-The APPQUIZ is a web application that allows users to participate in quizzes by answering questions related to software architecture, design patterns and SOLID principles and keeping track of their scores.
+The APPQUIZ is a web application that allows users to participate in a quizz by answering questions related to software architecture, design patterns and SOLID principles and keeping track of their scores.
 Users can also view the leaderboard to see the top scorers.

 ## Installation (Locally)